 From the beginning of this growing industry, a supporting community of goods and services was established.
 The streetcar was extended to this business district and it became known as "Packingtown".
 A post office was opened along with a bank, hotels, restaurants and a wide variety of businesses related to the cattle trade.

-The colorful, working world of the Stockyards provides a view of history unique to the present day activities.
+This colorful, working world of Stockyards City provides a view of history unique to the present day activities.